dragfire/chord-dht/README.md

 # CHORD protocol
-A scalable peer-to-peer lookup service for internet applications}
+A scalable peer-to-peer lookup service for internet applications

 ## Details

 For convenience, Chord nodes are implemented as goroutines.
 Chord nodes communicate asynchronously with other Chord nodes using JSON messages over **zeroMQ** sockets.
 The IP address and port number of a node's socket is its access point (address).

 Chord nodes reveive JSON request messages from the coordinator or other Chord nodes and respond to the sender (or reply-to address specified) directly.
-We assume the time it takes a node to respond to any message is a random variable (with exponential distribution whose mean is a parameter in your program).
 The JSON request messages among the Chord nodes and the coordinator are as follows:

     {"do": "join-ring", "sponsoring-node": address } instructing the receipient node to join the Chord ring by contacting the (existing) Chord sponsoring node with the given address.
     {"do": "leave-ring" "mode": "immediate or orderly"} instructing the receipient node to leave the ring immediately (without informing any other nodes) or in an orderly manner (by informing other nodes and transferring its bucket contents to others)